PavanReddy2924/stock-market-pred/README.md

 gunicorn app:app --bind 0.0.0.0:$PORT
 ```

-3. Push the repository to GitHub and connect it to your deployment platform.
+3. Push the repository to GitHub and connect it to deployment platform.

 ---